 The UNC Gerontology graduate program prepares you to become a leader, whether you work within the aging network, or become the expert on aging within an occupational or community setting.

 Expert faculty and small classes foster a rich learning experience, building the knowledge and critical understanding required to address the whole aging person, including the management of changing needs, and quality of life.

-The academic curriculum focuses on:
+The academic curriculum is focused on:

 - Family and social relationships

 - Public policy (including those at the federal, state, and local levels; such as Medicare, Medicaid, retirement, employment, and long-term care)